 Reinforcement Learning is a computational approach to learning from interaction grounded on the idea that we learn from observing how our environment responds to what we do.
 Reinforcement Learning problems involve learning what to do by maximizing a numerical reward signal (Sutton & Barto, 2018).

-In situations where we are not explicitly given a reward function (i.e., apprenticeship), and in which knowledge of the reward is a goal by itself (as in preference elicitation) we refer to Inverse Reinforcement Learning Approaches.
+In situations where we are not explicitly given a reward function (i.e., apprenticeship), and in which knowledge of the reward is a goal by itself (i.e., preference elicitation) we refer to Inverse Reinforcement Learning Approaches.

 Inverse Reinforcement Learning is the problem of learning the reward function underlying a Markov Decision Process given the dynamics of the system and the behavior of an expert.